KoYoungSuk/KoYoungSuk/README.md

    (I don't search bad or controversial information.
 I control my bad curiosity.(very hard!))

    (Also I don't join bad community.
 My friends are 100% friends that i met offline(School, University, ETC.))

-4. Mobile Game
+5. Recently I go academy with my friends.
+Learn Unity for Game development.

+6. Mobile Game (Actually Not popular Games Like LOL or Overwatch, But at least one of my friends play this game. and this is not bad!)

-5. Helping Friend
+7. Helping Friend

-6. SNS(I think you know this, My SNS Friends are actually offline friends i met at place like School and University.)
+8. SNS(I think you know this, My SNS Friends are actually offline friends i met at place like School and University.)